itgembedded/meta-jciq6-morty/README.md

     Example:

         MACHINE=jciq6 DISTRO=fslc-x11 source setup-environment build-jciq6
-        bitbake core-image-sato
+	(... make any desired changes to conf/local.conf now...) bitbake core-image-sato

+### To include chromium in your image build
+    These additions must be added AFTER executing setup-environment but BEFORE bitbake

+    Include these lines in your local.conf:
+        CORE_IMAGE_EXTRA_INSTALL += "chromium libexif"
+        LICENSE_FLAGS_WHITELIST = "commercial"

+    If Sato, or other desktop is included, Chromium desktop icon is installed.
+    Frick Demo desktop icon is included to launch Chrome in kiosk mode, directly to Frick demo site.
+    Otherwise, execute chromium via it's startup-script, passing params as needed: /usr/bin/google-chrome <params>

+### To enlarge usable file system space in SD or CFAST card image
+    By default, this build will add 30% extra "unused" space to the file system partition.

+    You can increase usable file system space on your card image by setting these variables in local.conf:
+        IMAGE_ROOTFS_SIZE = (total space allocated/formatted for partition, in KB)
+	IMAGE_ROOTFS_EXTRA_SPACE = (in addition to required file space, in KB, default "0") IMAGE_OVERHEAD_FACTOR = (multiplier, defaults to "1.3")

+    For example, to force slightly smaller that 4GB total rootfs partition size, add:
+	IMAGE_ROOTFS_SIZE = "4000000"

 # Creating SD card
     Output directories and file names depend on what you build.